 The Social Consultancy Internship is a unique paid opportunity for students to address challenges in the local area through research and consultancy.

 No prior experience or knowledge of consultancy is necessary, this is a chance to gain some!
+Perfect for Undergrads from first - third year!
 Whatever your skills and interests, we'd love to hear from you.
 Whilst we're interested in knowing what experience you would bring to the team, we're ultimately interested in motivation, enthusiasm and potential.

 You can find a job description here.

 By taking part you are also eligible for Kingston Award points for part time work.

 We can accept applications from ALL undergraduate students, so apply now!

 We guarantee to interview anyone with a disability whose application meets the minimum criteria for the post.
 Kingston Hub is committed to ensure disabled people are able to fully engage with our social action opportunities.
 If you want to be offered a guaranteed interview please email firstname.lastname@example.org after you fill out the application form.

 The programme will launch Monday 4 November.
 You will be required to attend a compulsory training evening on that day from 5-7:30pm.

 There will be 5 compulsory one-hour training sessions on Wednesdays at 2pm over the course of the programme.
 The other 5 hours of work each week are flexible to fit around your studies.

 The showcase event will take place on Thursday 12 December.